PyxelatorXeroc/PyxelatorXeroc/README.md

 Hello, I'm PyxelatorXeroc.
-I'm a Terraria gamer, as most Terraria players know.
+I'm a Terraria player, as most Terraria players know.
 I'm quite famous :)
 I'm learning  C# and Python.
 I am interested in Terraria modding (and anything else Terraria-related) and I also use Unity for making video games.